Low Labor, Low Water, Hot Composting

 The biological reduction of organic materials into humus or soil.

-HOT COMPOSTING: Heat generated in the damp volume of organic materials decompose materials into soil. (takes a few months)
+Heat generated in the damp volume of organic materials decomposes materials into soil. (takes a few months)

 COMPONENTS OF COMPOSTING

 The Rodale Book of COMPOSTING paperback, 1990, lists 71 sources of nitrogen, 25 sources of phosphate, 56 sources of potash.

 WET: (nitrogen) fresh plant trimmings (no oleander), weeds, kitchen vegetable wastes, fresh chicken or rabbit manure...
 DRY: (carbon) dried plant trimmings,(no oleander), dried weeds, paper, cardboard, hair, worn out natural fiber clothes, towels, sheets, dry chicken or rabbit manure, feathers, left over chunks from the last compost sifting.